hajo001/ALoRa.LibraryV3/README.md

 # ALoRa.LibraryV3
- TTN V3
+For TTN V3

 A simple console app can be created as follows

 ```C#
 class Program